 After taking that first picture of lightning (plus having it be a good one in my opinion) I was hooked.
 I started trying to take pictures of lightning during most thunderstorms and after a while and a better digital camera I started taking videos as well.

-It has essentially become one of my hobbies and this web site is basially an extension of the hobby.
+It has essentially become one of my hobbies and this web site is basically just an extension of the hobby.
 It is a place for me to put the pictures and videos so I can share them and see what other people think.

-I am also hoping visiters will find things of value here and come back and maybe even visit one of my sponsors or other websites to help fund having it out there.
-My most similar other site is called MontanaInHD.com and I highly recomend checking it out, especially if you are looking for photography/videography tips and tricks, tips for making money with photography and videos, pictures and videos mainly of the back country of Montana and much much more.
+I am also hoping visitors will find things of value here and come back and maybe even visit one of my other websites.
+My most similar other site is called MontanaInHD.com and I highly recommend checking it out, especially if you are looking for photography/videography tips and tricks, directions to great areas for things like hiking, backpacking, fishing and rock hunting, pictures and videos mainly of the back country of Montana and much much more.